-Before you begin to work with a real estate licensee, including being shown a home (or any property), it is important for you to know the difference between a broker-in-charge and associated licensees.
-The broker-incharge is the person in charge of a real estate brokerage firm.
+Before you begin to work with a real estate licensee, it is important for you to know the difference between a broker-in-charge and associated licensees.
+The broker-in-charge is the person in charge of a real estate brokerage firm.
 Associated licensees may work only through a broker-in-charge.
 In other words, when you choose to work with any real estate licensee, your business relationship is legally with the brokerage firm and not with the associated licensee.